Ministry of Electronics and Information Technology: History

-Previously known as "The Department of Information Technology", it was renamed to The Department of Electronics and Information Technology in 2012.
+Previously known as the "Department of Information Technology", it was renamed as the Department of Electronics and Information Technology in 2012.
 On 19 July 2016, DeitY was made into full-fledged ministry, which henceforth is known as the Ministry of Electronics and Information Technology, bifurcating it from the Ministry of Communications and Information Technology.

 Organisation structure

-The following is a list of child agencies subordinated within "The Ministry of Electronics and Information Technology, Union Government of the Republic of India".
+The following is a list of child agencies subordinated within the "Ministry of Electronics and Information Technology, Union Government of the Republic of India".

-To boost and leverage Quantum computing potential, ministry has done a partnership with Amazon Web Services (AWS).
+To boost and leverage quantum computing potential, ministry has a partnership with Amazon Web Services (AWS).
 The initiative is said to boost researchers and scientists work on quantum computing and will provide access to Amazon’s Braket cloud-based quantum computing service.
-Ministry based on the proposal received and vetted by a steering committee will approve and sanction the set-up of the lab to bolster the quantum computing capability in India.
+The Ministry based on the proposal received and vetted by a steering committee will approve and sanction the set-up of the lab to bolster the quantum computing capability in India.